 “Wait, there is more.
 Walk with me toward the city gates.”

 Josah noticed the blacksmiths, and other services on their left had closed for the day.
-The cobbled-stone path leading to the main road was well maintained.
+The cobblestone path leading to the main road was well maintained.

 But, the wall and gates needed repair.
 Crumbled areas on the wall exposed the core of trees stacked on one another.
 Graybard pointed to those areas.
 “There is no telling how long the summer rain and the winter cold has weakened the core.
-This side of the wall is compromised.”
+The weather has compromised this side of the wall.”